 Daniel and I are pretty calm people, on the whole, and we love each other very much.
 So if we ever split up, I think it’d be fair to say it’s one person’s fault: Alex Trebek.

-But come 7:30 each evening, there is a marked difference in our den.
-You see, every night we play a lil’ ol’ game called Jeopardy.
-I bet the neighbors could tell you more about it than we can; the two of us so embroiled in game play that the outside world could be blown to smithereens and we’d still be positively wailing, “What are… THINGS THAT RHYME WITH SAILBOAT!!!”.
-The change in sounds booming from our apartment from 7:29 to 7:30 is like a flick of the radio dial from Mozart to gangsta rap.
-The explicit version.
+Come 7:30 every night, there’s a marked difference in our house.
+Jeopardy starts.
+I bet the neighbors could tell you more about it than we could, because the two of us get so embroiled in the game that the outside world could honestly be blown to smithereens and we’d very likely still go on wailing, “What are THINGS THAT RHYME WITH SAILBOAT!!”

-We are stubborn, the two of us.
-Competitive in the way that pageant moms are on Toddlers and Tiaras.
-Both of us would sooner sign our bodies over to science than yield an inch of trivia territory.
-Let me put it this way, we’ve thought seriously about getting a voice recorder so we can replay answers when we’re unclear on who chimed in first.
-Guaranteed the voice recorder would be a pile of plastic parts next to the wall, two categories in.
+Daniel and I are competitive.
+We’ve thought seriously about getting a voice recorder so we can replay answers when we’re unclear on who chimed in first.
+But we’re also pretty certain that the voice recorder would be a pile of plastic parts next to the wall, two categories in.